milomedia/tilix/services/index.md

   link: "/services/licensee-consulting"
   text: |-
     Tilix offers experience from across the whole value chain.
 For example in retail energy, we worked for Ofgem in faster and more reliable switching.
 In generation and distribution, [Pivot Power](https://www.pivot-power.co.uk/) turned to Tilix for insights.

+    Tilix understands that there is no one size fits all solution.
+We know when to use different tools and how to adapt to different business cycles from startup to turnaround.
 - template: content-block
   headline: Directing IT
   text: |-